kirthana-web/proof-of-being/content/index.md

 ---
-title: Welcome to Quartz
+title: Proof of Being
 ---

-This is a blank Quartz installation.
+This is a site I use for all forms of written expression A.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.